Also Known As:

 Houthi political leadership is organized around four “wings.”
 These wings include the military wing, which is headed by Abdullah al-Hakim; the tribal wing, which includes tribesmen; the ideological wing which is led by Abdulkarim al-Houthi; and the political wing, which is represented by Mahdi al-Mashat, the current president of the Supreme Revolutionary Committee (SPC).

 Yemeni officials have long accused Iran’s Shiite Islamist regime of providing political, financial, and logistical support to the Houthi rebels and other secessionist movements in Yemen.
-Despite a 2009 U.N. report confirming such claims, Iran and the Houthis have historically denied engaging in past cooperation.
+Despite a 2015 U.N. report confirming Tehran’s support of the rebel group since at least 2009, Iran and the Houthis have historically denied engaging in past cooperation.
 Nevertheless, other reports subsequently confirmed Iranian support, including a Reuters article in December of 2014 confirming financial backing by Tehran.
 One source stated, “We think there is cash, some of which is channeled via Hezbollah and sacks of cash arriving at the airport.”
-Only in 2015 did Iran finally acknowledge providing “direct support” to the Houthis rebels.
-According one Houthi official, the group has received tens of millions of dollars from the Iranian regime in recent years.
+Only in 2015 did a Houthi official confirm that Iran provided “direct support” in the form of logistics, intelligence, and cash, to the Houthis rebels.
+According to the official, the group has received tens of millions of dollars from the Iranian regime in recent years.
 Experts place the amount of financial support from Iran at between $10 and $20 million per year, including at least one alleged payment of $3.7 million.